 Fly Fishing Bonefish in Oahu Hawaii can be some of the most challenging yet rewarding fly fishing adventure.
 Our average Bonefish in Hawaii is 3-5 pounds and do see fish exceeding 10 pounds.
 These bigger fish are generally found in singles or doubles cruising and tailing on the flats.
 In Hawaii you won't see large schools of Bonefish on the flats like other fly fishing destinations, we do find smaller fish in smaller schools of 5-10 in the 2-5 pound range on the flats.
 Bonefish flats we fish here Hawaii can be sandy ankle deep water where we find tailing Bonefish to waist deep reef flats where we find cruising bonefish and Trevally.

-Hat, good copper polarized lens sunglasses, sunblock, light rain jacket, flats boots, camera, comfortable cool sun protection fishing shirt, snacks and beverages of your choice.
+You favorite fishing hat, polarized lens sunglasses, sunblock, light rain jacket, flats boots, camera, comfortable cool sun protection fishing shirt, snacks and beverages of your choice.

 If you would like to bring your own equipment a 9' 8wt saltwater rod with a saltwater safe fly reel with a good drag loaded with 200 yards of 20 pound backing, Tropical Saltwater floating fly line 9' tapered flourocarbon leader 12-16 pounds.

 Full Day Charter 8 hours (2 anglers max per boat/guide)